microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 This of course was a simple example, but it's easy to imagine how Coyote can find many non-trivial concurrency bugs in a much more complex codebase.
-Such bugs have very low probability of being caught during test time, if you don't use a tool like Coyote to systematically explore the interleavings.
+Such bugs have very low probability of being caught during test time if you don't use a tool like Coyote.
 In the absence of such tools, these bugs can go undetected and occur sporadically in production, making them difficult to diagnose and debug.
 No more late nights debugging a live site!

 In the [next tutorial](test-concurrent-operations.md), you will write a few more concurrency unit tests for the `AccountManager` to increase our familiarity with Coyote.